Starwarsfan2099/PyWinDbg/README.md

 # PyWinDbg
 PyWinDbg is a basic command line Windows debugger written in Python for learning purposes.
-It currently supports loading an executable, attaching to a process, setting breakpoints, modifying and viewing registers, hooking `Win32` file creation functions, catching and detecting the cause of crashes, dll injection, process monitoring, and file monitoring.
+It currently supports loading an executable, attaching to a process, setting breakpoints, modifying and viewing registers, hooking `Win32` file creation functions, catching and detecting the cause of crashes, dll injection, process monitoring, file monitoring, and executable information dumping.

 # Overview of Functions:
 ## Commands: